hey-network/mainchain/readme.md

 ### Testing of specifications
 <!-- TODO: multiply rate by 1e18 -->

-The full token test suite can be run with the command `npm run test:token-sale`.
+The full token sale test suite can be run with the command `npm run test:token-sale`.
 Each specification of the token sale can also be verified individually with its dedicated test:

 | # | Description | Test command |
 | --- | ------------- | ------------- |